Resident Evil: Extinction: Plot

-Isaacs' attempts to domesticate the infected lead to the creation of a new zombie breed.
-Wesker's security officer, Captain Alexander Slater, reports on Isaacs' disregard for Umbrella regulations.
+Isaacs' attempts to domesticate the infected lead to creating a new zombie breed.
+Albert Wesker's security officer, Captain Alexander Slater, reports on Isaacs' disregard for Umbrella regulations.
 Wesker tasks Slater with watching Isaacs, telling him to kill the scientist if he disobeys orders again.
 Tracing an energy pattern sent out by Alice's telekinesis, Umbrella triangulates her location.
-Desperate to reclaim Alice for the sake of achieving his goals, Dr. Isaacs sends his new zombies to ambush the convoy against Wesker's specific orders.
-During the attack, most of the convoy is killed, and L.J. succumbs to his infection, biting Carlos.
+Desperate to reclaim Alice to achieve his goals, Dr. Isaacs sends his new zombies to ambush the convoy against Wesker's specific orders.
+During the attack, most of the convoy is killed, and L.J. succumbs to his infection, biting Carlos before he kills him.
 Umbrella tries to shut Alice down remotely, but she breaks free from Umbrella's programming and continues to fight.
 She finds Isaacs at the scene, and he is bitten as he flees via helicopter.
-Alice and K-Mart use Isaacs' computer to track the helicopter's flight path, leading them to Umbrella's underground facility.
+Alice and a girl from Claire's convoy named K-mart use Isaacs' computer to track the helicopter's flight path, leading them to Umbrella's underground facility.

+As the convoy arrives at the Umbrella Facility, Carlos, dying from his bite, sets out to sacrifice himself, giving some goodbyes to the convoy, including Alice.
+Carlos takes a tanker truck with dynamite to destroy the zombie horde blocking the entrance to the Umbrella Facility.
+The dynamite explodes, killing him.
+Alice and Claire get everyone else onto a helicopter to get them to safety, but Alice stays behind.

-Approaching the scene, Alice meets a holograph of the Red Queen's "sister" AI, the White Queen.
+Entering the underground facility, Alice meets a holograph of the Red Queen's "sister" AI, the White Queen.
 She informs Alice that her blood can cure the T-virus, defends the Red Queen's prior actions, and reveals what happened to Dr. Isaacs.
 On her way to the lab's lower levels, Alice encounters one of her clones, which awakens but appears to die from shock soon after.
 Alice discovers Isaacs/Tyrant, defeating him after leading him to the replica of The Hive's laser corridor featured in the film's opening.
 Just as Alice is about to meet the same fate, the system is deactivated by the clone, who is still alive.